Hi, I’m Lianne Marshall

 Transformation is a process that won’t happen overnight, but it will happen with commitment and enthusiasm.
 First, you must believe you can achieve, then lay down strong foundations, get the right insights, knowledge and mastery and you can be, do, have what you set out to achieve.
 “Your level of success will rarely exceed your level of personal development because success is something you attract by the person you become” Jim Rohn.

 The questions we need to ask ourselves are, what changes do I want to make to my life and what am I willing to do differently to create those changes?
 What will happen if I do this?
 What will happen if I don’t do this?
+Because we all know if nothing changes, nothing changes right.

 Looking For The Right Vehicle

-If your anything like me, I found it overwhelming, confusing and time-consuming filtering through the seemingly endless possibilities available online, trying to find a business that has integrity, offers great training, aligns with your values and are passionate about helping people.
+If you’re anything like me, I found it overwhelming, confusing and time-consuming filtering through the seemingly endless possibilities available online, trying to find a business that has integrity, offers great training, aligns with your values and are passionate about helping people.
 Most ads I looked at were super hyped, caused a great deal of scepticism raising red flags, and did not tick all the boxes.

 After many days of intensive searching, I found an ad delivering “the right message at the right time to the right person”, so I signed up for the free stuff and methodically worked through all the information allowing me to make an informed decision as to whether it was the right fit.
 To my surprise, they ticked all the boxes and my intuition was telling me it was the perfect platform to help me achieve my goals.
 My journey thus far has not disappointed, in fact far more value has been delivered than I had anticipated.
 I am now so excited about my future and look forward with enthusiasm to helping others pursue their passion and purpose in life.